 Executive Director, ATLAS Humanitarian Rescue

-Sean Williamson is a classically trained economist from New York University’s Stern School of Business who happens to also be a Green Beret with multiple deployments to South East Asia and Afghanistan.
+Sean Williamson is a classically trained economist from New York University’s Stern School of Business and a Green Beret with multiple deployments to South East Asia and Afghanistan.

 Leveraging his experience as a Special Forces Weapons Sergeant, Sniper, and an instructor of firearms and tactics….

 Shawn is an assistant professor in the Department of History at Carleton University.
 He teaches classes on digital history and its methodologies, and ancient history.
 He received his Ph.D. in Archaeology from the School of Human and Environmental Sciences at the University of Reading in 2002.
 In the intervening years, he worked professionally as a heritage consultant, a teacher, and an entrepreneur…

 After completing a Ph.D. in orchid conservation at the University of Aberdeen, Dave spent over 8 years working as an orchid specialist at the Royal Botanic Gardens, Kew.
 This role included giving expert opinion on trade, evidence in court and researching online trade.
 During this time he also held the Hardy Fellowship in Conservation Biology at Harvard University.
 In 2010 Dave moved to the Durrell Institute of Conservation …